 But if you are a lone developer, like me, you can still use Sourcegraph on GitHub or GitHub alternatives like GitLab.

 I am going to quickly show you how to use Sourcegraph for a better code navigation on GitHub.

 Using Sourcegraph on GitHub

-This is how it looks like with the Sourcegraph extension installed and when you view a file on the Vim repository on GitHub:
+This is how it looks like with the official Sourcegraph extension installed and when you view a file on the Vim repository on GitHub: